 Environment Recycling & Waste How to Recycle and Repurpose Old CDs Don't let them gather dust or send them to a landfill.
-By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated March 31, 2021 Treehugger / Lexie Doehner Share Twitter Pinterest Email Environment Plastics Zero Waste CDs are recyclable, but you can’t just throw them in your curbside recycling bin.
+By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated March 31, 2021 Treehugger / Lexie Doehner Share Twitter Pinterest Email Environment Plastics Zero Waste CDs are recyclable, but you can’t just throw them in your curbside recycling bin.
 Now that listening to music has shifted to streaming services, you may have loads of dusty CDs sitting in boxes in your home.
 There’s a right way to recycle or repurpose them.
 Compact discs are made out of polycarbonate plastic, which is classified as a No. 7 or “other” plastic.
 These plastics are often more difficult to recycle.
 CDs sometimes also contain traces of aluminum and gold, which are easily recyclable materials.
 You may have to work harder to find a place to recycle your old CDs, but there are also plenty of smart, eco-friendly ways to reuse them.
 How to Recycle CDs Treehugger / Lexie Doehner CDs often come in three parts: the shiny, plastic CD itself, the CD case, and the paper liner notes that are slipped into the case.
 Sometimes only one or two of the components are recyclable.
 Curbside Pick-up and Drop-off Centers It can be difficult to find recycling options, but you shouldn't throw your CDs in the trash.
 It’s estimated that it will take more than 1 million years for a CD to completely decompose in a landfill.
 And if CDs are burned, they can release harmful chemicals in the air including hydrochloric acid, sulfur dioxide, and dioxins.
 Polycarbonate plastic contains BPA, or bisphenol-A, which has links to health issues such as reproductive problems, early puberty, blood pressure, and heart disease.
 In most cases, you can’t put plastic CDs in with your normal recycling for curbside pickup.
 But just in case, check your community website to see if they are accepted.
 Sometimes, the plastic CD cases are able to be recycled at the curb, because they are made of more easily recyclable No. 6 plastic.
 The good news is that the liner notes are recyclable and can go in your bin.
 If you can’t recycle CDs at home, you may be able to find a nearby drop-off recycling center that accepts them.
 Use Earth911’s search tool to see if they are recyclable in your area.
 You may have to separate the CDs from their cases before you can drop them off.
 Mail-in Programs Treehugger / Lexie Doehner If you can’t find a local solution, reach out to companies like the CD Recycling Center of America or GreenDisk.
 You can mail your CDs to these centers and they’ll make sure they are recycled for new uses.
 According to the CD Recycling Center of America, specialized recycling companies will clean, grind, blend, and compound the CDs into a plastic that can be reused for items such as auto parts, office equipment, and street lights.
 The CD Recycling Center doesn’t charge for its service, other than the cost of postage.
 GreenDisk charges a small fee, but also takes other types of e-waste including hard drives, floppy discs, and VHS tapes.
 Ways to Reuse CDs Treehugger / Lexie Doehner You also can get creative with your CDs by repurposing and reusing them.
 Although you might not want your music anymore, other people could be interested in listening.
 Look for record stores or online sites that buy used music, like Decluttr or Amazon.
 Consider offering them for sale in social media groups or on Craigslist.
 Don’t worry if CDs have minor scratches.
 Some record stores have equipment that will repair them.
 You can fix some at home by rubbing a dab of non-gel toothpaste on the non-label side of the CD.
 If you’d rather donate your CDs, box them up and drop them off at a library or a local nonprofit group.
 You might be able to donate them to schools or nursing homes.
 Thrift stores like Goodwill and the Salvation Army will resell used CDs and give them a second life while making money for their cause.
 Turn CDs into dreamcatchers and mandalas. gabrielabertolini / Getty Images If you’re feeling crafty, CDs can be repurposed in all sorts of ways.
 Give them to kids with a little glue and whatever’s in your craft box.
 Use them as Christmas tree ornaments, drink coasters, or ice scrapers for your windshield.
 Cut them in pieces and create some sparkle around frames and mirrors.
 The options are endless, so there's no reason to let used CDs gather dust in your drawer or send them to a landfill.